bartfeenstra/betty/documentation/usage/extension/maps.rst

 The Maps extension
 ==================

-The Maps extension renders interactive maps using `Leaflet <https://leafletjs.com/>`_ and `OpenStreetMap <https://www.openstreetmap.org/>`_.
+The :py:class:`betty.extension.Maps` extension renders interactive maps using `Leaflet <https://leafletjs.com/>`_ and `OpenStreetMap <https://www.openstreetmap.org/>`_.

 Enable this extension through Betty Desktop, or in your project's :doc:`configuration file </usage/project/configuration>` as follows: